 Where to catch Silver Perch

 These fish are found along the eastern seaboard of the U.S. from New York to Florida and the Gulf of Mexico.
 They prefer silty bottoms.
 On both sides of Florida, they seem to prefer open, inland waters and will rarely venture offshore.
+They prefer mud and sand bottom nearshore waters.

 The following are habitats where you can catch Silver Perch: